iodepo/odis-arch/graphOps/releaseGraphs/publishing/README.md

 ## About

-The code here will be used to geenrate and publish the release graphs.
+The code here will be used to generate and publish the release graphs.
 We will use the sandbox environment available at http://sandbox.zenodo.org.

 Note that the sandbox environment can be cleaned at anytime.
 Also, the